nivasgudepu/nivasgudepu/README.md

 # 💫 About Me:
-B.E Computer Science Graduate.<br>Aspiring Data Analyst passionate about turning data into actionable insights.<br>Skilled in SQL, Power BI, Excel, Python and Data Visualization.<br>Currently building real-world analytics projects.<br>Always learning, exploring, and growing in the field of data and technology.
+🎓B.E Computer Science Graduate.<br>📊Aspiring Data Analyst passionate about turning data into actionable insights.<br>💻Skilled in SQL, Power BI, Excel, Python and Data Visualization.<br>📈Currently building real-world analytics projects.<br>🌱Always learning, exploring, and growing in the field of data and technology.

 ## 🌐 Socials: